v3io/v3io-tsdb/README.md

 it has built-in help, see the following add/query examples:

 ```
+	# create a DB with some aggregates (at 30 min interval)
+	tsdbctl create -p <path> -r count,sum,max -i 30

+	# display DB info with metric names (types)
+	tsdbctl info -n

-	# display all the CPU metrics for win servers from the last hours
+	# display all the CPU metrics for win servers from the last hours, in CSV format
-	tsdbctl query cpu -f "os=='win'" -l 1h
+	tsdbctl query cpu -f "os=='win'" -l 1h -o csv

 	# append a sample (73.2) to the specified metric type (cpu) + labels at the current time
 	tsdbctl add cpu os=win,node=xyz123 -d 73.2